tylerg509/Typescript-Basics/ReadMe.md

 Type annotation = code we add to tell typescript what type of value a variable will refer to

 Type inference = typescript tries to figure out what type of value a variable refers to

+In general rely on type inference
+Three instances where we use type annotation:
+a) When a function returns that any type and we need to clarify the value

+AVOID TYPE ANY AT ALL COSTS = defeats purpose of ts.